24-2021/vul2/jizhicms=V2.5.5-Pluginsupdate.html-Remote download combined with decompression leads to remote code execution/jizhicms=V2.5.5-Pluginsupdate.html-Remote download combined with decompression leads to remote code execution.md

 ## Description

-Ultimate CMS aims to help netizens solve the troubles of using Ultimate CMS and the difficulties encountered in daily website building.
+jizhi CMS aims to help netizens solve the troubles of using Ultimate CMS and the difficulties encountered in daily website building.
 Remote download combined with decompression leads to remote code execution exists

 ## POC